 Ad Hoc Arrangements: Temporary remote work arrangements may be approved for circumstances such as inclement weather, special projects, or business travel.
-These arrangements are approved on an as-needed basis only, with no expectation of ongoing continuance.
+These arrangements are approved on an as-needed basis.

-Other informal, short-term arrangements may be made for employees on family or medical leave to the extent practical for the employee and the organization and with the consent of the employee's health care provider, if appropriate.
+Other informal, short-term arrangements may be made for employees on family or medical leave or in need of accommodation to the extent allowable under the law and with the consent of the employee's health care provider, if appropriate.